Origin: a Latin derivative

 meaning "Gift of the Earth."

-Though it’s primarily known as a popular cooking spice, the uses and benefits of Oregano oil extend far beyond the kitchen.
-Oregano is one of the most potent and efficacious of all essential oils and has been used for centuries in both traditional and holistic practices.
-When diluted with Fractionated Coconut Oil, Oregano essential oil can be used as an effective, naturally sourced skin-cleansing agent, provide a soothing aroma in a chest massage, and promote healthy-looking fingernails and toenails.
+Although it is best known as a popular cooking herb, the uses of Oregano essential oil extend far beyond the kitchen.
+Oregano is among the most potent and versatile of all essential oils and has been used for centuries in traditional practices.

 Diffusion: Use three to four drops in the diffuser of your choice.